FAQs & Resources for Attorneys

 Respondent-attorneys, in receipt of a notice of an informal admonition or private or public reprimand, have the right to demand the institution of a formal proceeding in lieu of the imposition of discipline.
 Such right must be exercised within 20 days.

 Formal proceedings are initiated by the filing and service of a Petition for Discipline.
 Respondent-attorneys have 20 days to provide an answer after service of the petition.
-If a Respondent fails to timely answer, all factual allegations are deemed admitted.
-Following filing of the respondent-attorney’s answer or passage of the 20 days, the Office of the Secretary schedules a hearing before three hearing committee members.
-A pre-hearing conference before the Chair of the Panel is scheduled in an attempt to expedite matters.
+If a respondent fails to timely answer, all factual allegations are deemed admitted.
+Following filing of the respondent-attorney’s answer or passage of the 20 days, a hearing is scheduled before three Hearing Committee Members.
+A Pre-Hearing Conference before the Chair of the Panel is scheduled in an attempt to expedite matters.

 In disciplinary proceedings, the Office of Disciplinary Counsel has the burden of proof.
 The Rules of Evidence observed by the courts of common pleas in this Commonwealth in nonjury civil matters apply.
 Following the Office of Disciplinary Counsel’s and the respondent-attorney’s cases, the Hearing Committee panel deliberates to determine if the evidence establishes a prima facie violation of at least one disciplinary or enforcement rule.
 If a prima facie case is made, Disciplinary Counsel and the respondent-attorney can offer evidence relevant to the type of discipline to be recommended.

-The Hearing Committee’s Report and Recommendation is filed with the Office of the Secretary within 60 days after the conclusion of the hearing and filing of briefs, if any.
+The Hearing Committee’s Report and Recommendation is filed with the Board Prothonotary within 60 days after the conclusion of the hearing and filing of briefs, if any.
 Parties can file exceptions to the Report and Recommendation and request Oral Argument before a panel of the Disciplinary Board.
 Thereafter, the Disciplinary Board adjudicates the matter and submits a Report and Recommendation to the Supreme Court of Pennsylvania.
-Respondent-attorneys can request, but are not always entitled to, oral argument before the Court.
+Respondent-attorneys can request, but are not always entitled to, Oral Argument before the Court.

 At any time during the course of an investigation or prosecution, a respondent-attorney may submit a resignation.
 If submitted prior the expiration of respondent-attorney’s opportunity to respond, the nature of the matter will not become public although the order disbarring the attorney on consent shall be a matter of public record.
 Similarly, at any stage of a disciplinary investigation or proceeding, a respondent-attorney and Disciplinary Counsel may file a Joint Petition in Support of Discipline on Consent, agreeing to the respondent-attorney’s misconduct and an appropriate discipline.
 These Petitions are reviewed by three-member panels of the Board and submitted to the Supreme Court for approval or denial.
 Consent petitions imposing a public reprimand do not, however, get submitted to the Court.

-*Complaints submitted against Disciplinary Counsel are transmitted to the Office of the Secretary for disposition.
+*Complaints submitted against Disciplinary Counsel are transmitted to the Executive Office for disposition.

 What is the Emergency Temporary Suspension Process?